Data Flow¶

 cp_shrinkwrap -- Transit --> lo_wineDelivery

-This final example shows how all these examples are combined to create a full flow for all of this data.
+This final example for the wine delivery shows how all these examples are combined to create a full flow for all of this data.

 flowchart LR